VahidR/open/README.md

 * PS.
 You should see that one test is not passed.
 This is purposefully for completing the whole integration test..

-The `production` mode is the same .. only change the settings target to `--settings=open.settings.production`
+The `production` mode has the same procedure.. only change the settings target to `--settings=open.settings.production`